 Sensitive phase (or critical period) – truth or myth?

-At the beginning I mentioned the critical period, which I learned about in college.
-The sensitive phase does indeed exist, but it does not apply only to languages, and not even only to the world of people.
+At the beginning I mentioned the so-called critical period.
+The theory is that the first years of life are the time when language develops easily, after which language acquisition is much more difficult and ultimately less effective.
+The sensitive phase does indeed exist, but it does not apply only to languages, and not even only to the human world.

 Here are some examples that explain the critical period.